-In line with the Uluru Statement from the Heart, the initiative “puts the community in the driver’s seat” Ms Brittle noted, saying it provides a way forward to propose solutions to complex social issues.
+The initiative “puts the community in the driver’s seat” Ms Brittle noted, saying it provides a way forward to propose solutions to complex social issues.

 Ultimately, she said, The Child Friendly Alice initiative’s vision is for every child in Alice Springs to have the best possible start in life and to grow up healthy and strong.